Pulmonary-Renal Syndrome

 • Sometimes lung and kidney biopsies

-Initial testing includes urinalysis for evidence of hematuria and red cell casts (suggesting glomerulonephritis), serum creatinine for renal function assessment, and a complete blood count for evidence of anemia.
-Chest x-ray is done if not yet obtained.
+Initial testing includes urinalysis for evidence of hematuria and red cell casts (suggesting glomerulonephritis), serum creatinine for renal function assessment, and a complete blood count (CBC) for evidence of anemia.
+Chest radiography and CT scans may reveal the presence of bilateral diffuse infiltrates (on radiographs) or ground glass opacifications (on CT).

-Serum antibody testing may help distinguish some causes, as in the following:
+Serum autoantibody testing may help distinguish some causes, as in the following (1):

 Treatment of Pulmonary-Renal Syndrome

-Plasma exchange is also often used, particularly in Goodpasture syndrome and certain vasculitides.
+Plasma exchange is also often used, particularly in anti-glomerular basement membrane disease and certain refractory vasculitides.

 Key Points